 After a delicious lunch at the Fallsview restaurant, you’ll have some time to explore Niagara on the Lake, one of Canada’s prettiest towns.
 Heading back to Toronto, try heading up the CN Tower for a night-time view over the twinkling city and a drink at one of the quirky local bars.

 Included: 4* hotel, Niagara Falls shared day tour

 Days 4 - 8: The Canadian Train

 You’ll climb aboard the train in the morning and settle into your cabin, ready for your journey across the continent.
-You’ll be enjoying a SleeperPlus class cabin for your four-night journey through Canada, which means you can stretch out and enjoy the sunset each evening from your own cosy and private space.
+You’ll be enjoying a SleeperPlus class cabin for your four-night train journey through Canada, which means you can stretch out and enjoy the sunset each evening from your own cosy and private space.
 These cabins have their own private toilet and sink, and there is a shower in the train car that is shared between a handful of other cabins.

 By day, you’ll sit in two comfortable armchairs, and in the early evening, attendants will fold down the beds to transform your cabin into a cosy bedroom with a lower and upper berth single bed.
 The cabins have power sockets and a fan, as well as towels, soap and shampoo.

 Throughout the journey, you’ll have access to lounge cars with observation domes - these have large glass windows and comfortable seats.
 We highly recommend visiting one of the domed cars during the day, especially when you reach the Rockies.
 From the train, you can enjoy incredible mountain scenery that is so close you could reach out and touch it!